What Is a Birth Injury?

 How Your Austin Birth Injury Lawyer Can Help You

 Birth injuries have long-term physical, emotional and financial consequences.
 Such cases are highly complex and can be difficult to prove.
 Texas imposes strict deadlines for filing cases.
 If your child has suffered a birth injury, it is critical that you contact a skilled attorney to explain your legal rights and advocate for you and your child.
-For more information, email The Law Offices of George Salinas, or call at (512) 851-1004.
+For more information, email George Salinas Injury Lawyers, or call us.
 We are here to help you.